 Five-hour training provided

-OLYMPIA – March 1, 2017 – The Washington State Parks and Recreation Commission, in partnership with the Friends of Lake Sammamish State Park (FLSSP), is offering training to people interested in becoming environmental stewards and education volunteers at the park.
+OLYMPIA – May 18, 2017 – The Washington State Parks and Recreation Commission, in partnership with the Friends of Lake Sammamish State Park (FLSSP), is offering training to people interested in becoming environmental stewards and education volunteers at Lake Sammamish State Park.

-The five-hour docent training is from 9 a.m. to 2 p.m., Saturday, April 8, at the Lake Sammamish State Park office, 2000 N.W.
+The five-hour docent training is from 9 a.m. to 2 p.m., Saturday, June 3, at the Lake Sammamish State Park office, 2000 N.W.
 Sammamish Rd., Issaquah.
-(Directions: https://goo.gl/maps/XZiP5bxMZqM2) The materials cost for the training is $20 or $10 for seniors or students.
+(Directions) The cost for training materials is $20 or $10 for seniors or students.

 Lake Sammamish State Park volunteer docents assist park rangers with a variety of programs, including nature hikes, educational crafting activities, formal school programs and drop-in educational stations.
-The training culminates with participants leading short activities during the park’s Earth Day Celebration on April 22.
+The training culminates with participants leading short activities during the Get Outdoors Expo—sponsored by the FLSSP and the Washington State Parks Foundation—June 10, at the park.

 Those interested in volunteer docent training may register here: https://www.eventbrite.com/e/lake-sammamish-state-park-environmental-education-docent-training-tickets-32235946584

-For more information about the training, please contact Janet Farness, executive director of FSSLP, (425) 577-3657 or firstname.lastname@example.org.
+For more information about the training, please contact Janet Farness, executive director of FLSSP, (425) 577-3657 or firstname.lastname@example.org

 Lake Sammamish State Park is a 510-acre day-use park with 6,858 feet of waterfront.
 The area around the lake carries cultural significance as a gathering place for at least four Native American tribes.
 In addition to a brand new state-of-the-art playground, paddling and cycling and other activities, the park also includes a salmon-bearing creek and a heronry, which provide birding and wildlife viewing opportunities.
 Learn more about Lake Sammamish State Park here: http://parks.state.wa.us/533/Lake-Sammamish